safespring/web/content/blogg/2022-03-ssh-keys.md

 ## TL;DR

 * Ssh keypairs is not the same as an openstack keypair.
-* Shh keypairs should be created on the user's computer in a trusted environment.
-It should be of type RSA and it should be kept in an encrypted secret store and never be exposed outside the user's local sit / environment.
+* Shh keypairs should be created on the user's computer in a trusted environment, tt should be of type RSA and the private key should be kept in an encrypted secret store and never be exposed outside the user's local site/environment.
-* The badly named openstack keypair contains no secrets, only an ssh pubkey.
+* The badly named "openstack keypair" contains no secrets, only an ssh pubkey.
-* An openstack keypair is tied to the user creating it, not to a specific project.
+* An "openstack keypair" is tied to the user creating it, not to a specific project.
 * Nobody cares about ssh host keys, but they should.

 ## Background
 When you provision instances in any cloud platform you get at virtual server